james-menzies/secret_santa/README.md

 ## CI / CD Pipeline

 For this application an extensive CI / CD pipeline has been devised.
 Read more about it [HERE](https://github.com/redbrickhut/secret_santa/wiki/CI---CD).

+## Testing

+The process of both automated and manual testing of the application is described [HERE](https://github.com/redbrickhut/secret_santa/wiki/Testing)